-Students are required to communicate an absence before clinical and simulation in a method requested by the faculty.
+Students are required to communicate an absence before clinical, simulation and lab in a method requested by the faculty.

-- For absences, students must still meet all course requirements and learning objectives. - Students missing clinical or simulation hours for issues related to illness, substantial, extenuating and documented circumstances, are required to make up missed hours. - Missed hours must be made up at the clinical site as arranged by the clinical instructor, and as made available within the contracted clinical experience period.
-In the rare instance that clinical site make up is not possible, a student will be required to complete a substantial alternate assignment consistent with the number of clinical hours missed. - Grades on any make up assignment are a component of the clinical grade.
+For absences, students must still meet all course requirements and learning objectives.
+Students missing clinical or simulation hours for issues related to illness, substantial, extenuating and documented circumstances, are required to make up missed hours.

+Missed hours must be made up at the clinical site as arranged by the clinical instructor, and as made available within the contracted clinical experience period.